charlesponti/pfnp/notes/Introduction.md

 Web development is a broad term for the work involved in developing a web site for the Internet (World Wide Web) or an intranet (a private network).
 Web development can range from developing the simplest static single page of plain text to the most complex web-based internet applications, electronic businesses, and social network services.
 A more comprehensive list of tasks to which web development commonly refers, may include web design, web content development, client liaison, client-side/server-side scripting, web server and network security configuration, and e-commerce development.
 Among web professionals, "web development" usually refers to the main non-design aspects of building web sites: writing markup and coding.

+### 3. Testing

+> "As soon as we started programming, we found to our surprise that it wasn't as easy to get programs right as we had thought.
+Debugging had to be discovered.
+It was on one of my journeys between the EDSAC room and the punching equipment that 'hesitating at the angles of stairs' the realisation came over me with full force that a good part of the remainder of my life was going to be spent finding errors in my own programs." - Maurice Wilkes

+Web applications undergo the same unit, integration and system testing as traditional desktop applications.
+But because web application clients vary so greatly, teams might perform some additional testing, such as:

+* Security
+* Performance, Load, and Stress
+* HTML/CSS validation
+* Accessibility
+* Usability
+* Cross-browser

+Many types of tests are automatable.
+At the component level, one of the xUnit packages can be a helpful tool.
+Or an organization can create its own unit testing framework.
+At the GUI level, Watir or iMacros are useful.

 ## Programming Languages